-Eric Daniel Metzgar is a three-time Emmy nominated director, cinematographer, editor and screenwriter.
-He has directed three critically-acclaimed feature documentaries -- Reporter (Sundance, 2009; Emmy nominee, 2011), Life.
+Eric Daniel Metzgar is an Emmy Award winning documentary filmmaker.
+He has directed three critically-acclaimed feature documentaries -- Reporter (Sundance, 2009; Emmy nominee, 2011; HBO; Cinema for Peace - International Film Award), Life.
 Support.
 Music.
 (POV, 2009), and The Chances of the World Changing (Independent Spirit Award nominee, 2006; POV, 2007) -- and one experimental narrative feature, For the Coyotes.
-All of his films are available to rent/stream here -- just click on the links to the films.
-Metzgar also edits: Crime + Punishment (Sundance 2018, Special Jury Award), Almost Sunrise (Emmy nominee, 2019), and Give Up Tomorrow (Emmy nominee, 2013); and he consults: Thank You For Playing (Emmy winner, 2017), High Tech, Low Life (POV, 2013), and The Surrender (Emmy nominee, 2016).

 Metzgar lives and works in San Francisco, California, with his wife and two children.
 He is a Buddhist practitioner and volunteers as a meditation teacher in prison.